Dong93-dev/personal_setup/README.md

 Then **copy** the whole folders [`nvim`](./nvim_related/nvim) to `~/.config`.
 So after copying, you should have `~/.config/nvim`.
 - `nvim/init.vim` contains all the plugin information in `init.vim`
 - `nvim/lua` lua configurations.
-- `nvim/coc-settings.json` coc settings for coc extension such as pyright
+- `nvim/coc-settings.json` coc settings for coc extension such as pyright.
+This file will be for *global* vim settings.
+For local settings, please create a hidden foler called `.vim` in a project folder and place `coc-settings.json` inside, such as `nvim_related/.vim/` in this repo.
 - The plugin `coc` is included in `int.vim`.
 You can use coc command to install its extension to make it support the language you are using, such as json, python.
 Once you install these extensions, a folder `coc/*` will be created.